Mathématique: Chapter 58

 ::Your hair looks really really bad::

-::You need to fix it before you try to get a fancy piano job::
+::You need to fix it before you get a fancy piano job::

 ::Also, you need better clothes::